bimdata/javascript-api-client/docs/IfcApi.md

 <a name="createRawElements"></a>
 # **createRawElements**
-> createRawElements(cloudPk, projectPk, ifcPk, data)
+> createRawElements(projectPk, ifcPk, cloudPk, data)